wzakkabi/libft/README.md

 }
 ```

-## Credits
+## Contact
+If you have any questions, suggestions, or issues regarding libft, feel free to contact [wzakkabi@gmail.com] or open an issue on the GitHub repository.

 The libft project was created by [walid zakkabi].
 Special thanks to [(https://www.1337.ma/en/) and (https://www.42network.org)] for their contributions and support.

-## Contact
-If you have any questions, suggestions, or issues regarding libft, feel free to contact [wzakkabi@gmail.com] or open an issue on the GitHub repository.